Godsmith/trainfinity3/README.md

        problem, try it out.
 - When creating and removing rail, sometimes existing stations will be unexpectedly rejigged.
-- Train rotates very quickly in corners, while wagons do not

 ### In-game upgrades
 - range of stations (start with 1) - though it looks ugly when they are too far from ore